30 years after the mysterious disappearance of the ANN Hermosa

 Day 10 of the trip

-I get tired of music.
+I am tired of music.
 Suddenly, I want quiet.
 It's strange.
 Perhaps I've overdosed on Floyd?
-Is that even possible?
+Is that even possible?!

 Day 12 of the trip

 I hear of a storm brewing about six hours away.
+Its designation is Barium.
 I can take an eight-hour approach to this storm, swinging partially around it and coming up from the back, and this would place me directly in the middle of the action.

 After eight hours, the storm is still four hours away.
-The storm is building momentum, I'm pushing 7 gees, 8, trying for 9.
+The storm is building momentum and to keep up I'm pushing 7 gees, 8, trying for 9.
 Everything hurts, but we need to go faster in order to get to the crest.

 I am in the cockpit.
 It's in the core of the ship and there are no windows.
 Radar-powered holos are my eyes to the outside.
 We're pushing 8 gees in our attempt to catch up to and ride the inter-dimensional storm.